-The Princess Elizabeth Hospital provide the Islands with medical treatment and care.
+The Princess Elizabeth Hospital provides the Islands with medical treatment and care.

 We understand that going into hospital can be a worrying experience, we will do all we can to make your stay as pleasant and comfortable as possible.